KainnT/Java-Task/README.md

-# Technical Task - Movie Manager in Java with CSV
+# Task - Movie Manager in Java with CSV

 ## Description

-This is a mini-project created as part of a technical task for a job application.
+This is a mini-project created for a better understading of the language.
 It is a Java-based program that demonstrates the handling of CSV files and implements key programming concepts such as file input/output, object-oriented programming, and interactive features like search and recommendations.

 The program processes a dataset of movies and provides the following functionalities:
 - Search for movies by title.